Vladimir-csp/uwsm/README.md

 custom arguments).

-It runs shell code to prepare environment, that sources shell profile, `uwsm-env*` files, anything that plugins dictate.
+It runs shell code to prepare environment, that sources shell profile, `uwsm/env*` files, anything that plugins dictate.
 Environment state at the end of shell code is given back to the main process. `uwsm` is also smart enough to find login session associated with current TTY and set `$XDG_SESSION_ID`, `$XDG_VTNR`.

-The difference between initial env (that is the state of activation environment) and after all the sourcing and setting is done, plus `varnames.always_export`, minus `varnames.never_export`, is added to activation environment of systemd user manager and dbus.
+The difference between initial env (that is the state of activation environment) and after all the sourcing and setting is done, plus `Varnames.always_export`, minus `Varnames.never_export`, is added to activation environment of systemd user manager and dbus.

-Those variable names, plus `varnames.always_cleanup` minus `varnames.never_cleanup` are written to a cleanup list file in runtime dir.
+Those variable names, plus `Varnames.always_cleanup` minus `Varnames.never_cleanup` are written to a cleanup list file in runtime dir.

 ### Startup finalization

+This step is not needed if compositor at least puts `WAYLAND_DISPLAY` into systemd activation environment: uwsm will autodetect this and handle the rest.
+If something goes wrong, startup can be fixed by using combination of `uwsm finalize` command and configuration variables `UWSM_FINALIZE_VARNAMES`, `UWSM_WAIT_VARNAMES`, `UWSM_WAIT_VARNAMES_SETTLETIME`

 `wayland-wm@.service` uses `Type=notify` and waits for compositor to signal started state.
 Activation environments will also need to receive essential variables like `WAYLAND_DISPLAY` to launch graphical applications successfully.

+A forked process inside `wayland-wm@.service` waits for `WAYLAND_DISPLAY` and all vars mentioned in `UWSM_WAIT_VARNAMES`, then signals unit readiness.
+It also appends variable cleanup list with any delta it has seen since unit startup.

+Separate `wayland-session-waitenv.service` does the same waiting thing and either exits successfully allowing `graphical-session.target` to proceed, or times out, bringing everything down.

-`uwsm finalize [VAR [VAR2...]]` essentially performs action analogous to:
+`uwsm finalize [VAR [VAR2...]]` can be run by compositor, essentially it performs actions analogous to:

 ```
-dbus-update-activation-environment --systemd WAYLAND_DISPLAY DISPLAY [VAR [VAR2...]]
+dbus-update-activation-environment WAYLAND_DISPLAY DISPLAY [VAR [VAR3...]]
-systemctl --user import-environment WAYLAND_DISPLAY DISPLAY [VAR [VAR2...]]
+systemctl --user import-environment WAYLAND_DISPLAY DISPLAY [VAR [VAR3...]]
 systemd-notify --ready
 ```

-(`dbus-update-activation-environment` is skpped for `dbus-broker`)
+(`dbus-update-activation-environment` action equivalent is redundant for `dbus-broker` and is skipped automatically)

 Additional variable names are taken from `UWSM_FINALIZE_VARNAMES` var.

 Only defined variables are used.
-Variables that are not blacklisted by `varnames.never_cleanup` set are also added to cleanup list in the runtime dir.
+Variables that are not blacklisted by `Varnames.never_cleanup` set are also added to cleanup list in the runtime dir.

 ### Stop